 Other than this point, everything else is done in the same way.
 You have to serve the notice in the same way, and the days are calculated using the same method you’d use with a 30 Day Notice.
 You also cannot accept payments which would take them over the notice period, and you must not break Palm Springs eviction law in any way.

-The longer time period may mean you struggle to calculate things properly or that you are more likely to make a mistake, so make sure your eviction lawyer checks everything over for you.
+The longer time period may mean you struggle to calculate things properly or that you are more likely to make a mistake, so make sure your eviction attorney checks everything over for you.

 A section 8 tenant has their rent subsidized by the government, and as such, they are more at risk than other tenants.
 As part of the deal which allows them to be subsidized, they also get a longer notice period if you decide that you want them to move out.
 This can be for any legal reason, including that you are ending your contract with the government.